 Until this day, at 72, my mother visits public places daily to hand out the same brochures they created in 1976.
 My 75 year-old father makes weekly trips to BJ’s for snacks and supplies, one of many micro and macro tasks he performs quietly, and with humility.
 It’s rare to walk the streets of their neighborhood without someone greeting them.

+Do you see your parents, aunts and uncles, grandparents, or perhaps yourself in their story?
 This frame of reference is precisely the reason that thoughtful exits are becoming a core focus of my work as a “quality of life†consultant and coach.
 Decades of success and toil can be diminished by an unplanned, or poorly planned exit.
 This is true for both entrepreneurs and employees at all levels, especially senior leaders.

 The goal of establishing an exit strategy is to recognize where you’ve been—and where you’re headed, even if your destination is uncertain.
 Creating a transition plan slows down an ending, and brings into focus a beginning.
 It also helps to ensure the preservation of your legacy and relationships, as well as the vitality of your organization.